 We believe that we have an established reputation for building attractive, high quality and efficient homes, which helps generate demand in each new project.
 We also use advertising and other promotional activities, including our website at www.meritagehomes.com, social media outlets, magazine and newspaper advertisements, brochures, direct mailings and the placement of strategically located signs in the vicinities around our developments.
-Our marketing strategy is aimed at differentiating us from other new homebuilders, traditional resale homes and, more recently, foreclosure and short sale homes.
+Our marketing strategy is aimed at differentiating us from other new homebuilders, and resale homes.

 We use furnished model homes as a marketing tool to demonstrate to prospective homebuyers the advantages of the designs and features of our homes.
 We generally employ or contract with interior and landscape designers who create attractive model homes that highlight the features and options available for the product line within a project.
-We generally build between one and three model homes for each actively selling community, depending upon the number of homes to be built in the project and the products to be offered.
+We typically build between one and three model homes for each actively selling community, depending upon the number of homes to be built in the project and the products to be offered.
 We strive to implement marketing strategies that will educate our buyers on how our unique building techniques and the energy efficient features in our homes differentiate us from other homes.
-In our Meritage Green communities, we have built "learning centers" in order to provide our buyers with the ability to see behind the walls, and into the home's structure, experiencing our energy-efficient features in our offer to understand exactly how a Meritage home can reduce utility bills and provide improved livability and comfort.
-In conjunction with the learning centers, our sales and marketing efforts use testimonials from actual homebuyers in order to showcase real-life examples of how green features impact the bottom line of our buyers' utility bills as well as the livability of the homes.
+In our Meritage Green communities, we have built "learning centers" in order to inform our buyers about energy-efficient features and help them understand how and to what extent a Meritage home can reduce utility bills and provide improved livability and comfort.
+In conjunction with the learning centers, our sales and marketing efforts use testimonials from actual homebuyers in order to showcase real-life experiences of how our green features impact the bottom line of our buyers' utility bills as well as the livability of their homes.

 In select cases, we sell and lease back some of our model homes from individual buyers who do not intend to occupy the home immediately.
-ADecember 31, 2012, we owned 205 and leased 7 model homes and had an additional 24 models under construction.
+At December 31, 2013, we owned 221 and leased one model home and had an additional 39 models under construction.